 After initial installation of system software, no human intervention is required to upgrade those components.
-The computational model must enable general task [de]composition.
+The computational model must enable general task decomposition and composition.
+The API must be simple but general.
 Communication and fault tolerance must be transparent to the user.
 Producers' interests must be aligned with their consumer's interests: computations are completed according to how highly they are valued.